116th Air Refueling Squadron: World War I

 In France, the squadron was ordered to the Replacement Concentration Center, AEF, St. Maixent Replacement Barracks, France, arriving on 2 January 1918 for further assignment.
 On 17 January 1918, the squadron was again moved, this time to Romorantin Aerodrome, in central France.
-There, along with the 75th Aero Construction Squadron and the 109th Aero Squadron, it was part of the first regular detachments of Americans to be stationed at the airfield.
+There, along with the 75th Aero Squadron and the 109th Aero Squadron, it was part of the first regular detachments of Americans to be stationed at the airfield.
 It was quartered in French barracks at the Camp de Bluets, on the outskirts of the town of Romorantin.
 Members of the squadrons were at once put into construction work to develop the Air Service Production Center No. 2.
 Work was performed in erecting buildings and also the construction of a railroad line into the camp next to the airfield.
 After several weeks of basic construction at the camp, much of the work was transferred to Chinese laborers who began to arrive and the Americans were placed in charge of details of these workers.
 On 1 February, the designation of the squadron was changed from the 116th to the 637th Aero Squadron.

 On 4 February, the 637th was again ordered to move, being transferred to Colombey-les-Belles Airdrome.
-It arrived on 6 February, being the 4th Aero Squadron to arrive at the "Zone of Advance" (Western Front).
+It arrived on 6 February, being the 4th Aero Squadron to arrive at the Zone of Advance (Western Front).
 At Colombey the squadron was assigned to construction of the 1st Air Depot.
 Work consisted of the construction of barracks, bomb shelters, ditching and draining the land so streets and utility lines could be laid.
 Also, the construction of a large flying field was begun.
 Once the basic construction was completed, the majority of ongoing construction was again performed by Chinese laborers brought in to complete the work.
-The 637th was assigned to the 1st Air Depot as a Supply Squadron.
-The men were assigned to warehouse duties, storing new equipment and all manner of supplies that arrived at the Center, and issuing and delivering the necessities of operating the Center to the various units and divisions of the station.
-The squadron was tasked in maintaining accurate inventory records and advising the Commander of shortages and ordering additional or new equipment from Depots in France.
+The 637th was assigned to the 1st Air Depot as a supply squadron.
+The men were assigned to warehouse duties, storing new equipment and all manner of supplies that arrived at the Center, and issuing and delivering the necessities of operating the center to the various units and divisions of the station.
+The squadron was tasked in maintaining accurate inventory records and advising the commander of shortages and ordering additional or new equipment from Depots in France.
 The 637th was also responsible for the operation of the various mess halls, with squadron members acting as cooks, bakers and performing dish washing duties.

 After the signing of the Armistice with Germany on 11 November, some men of the squadron were assigned to transportation and convoy duty, driving trucks performing collection of equipment from front-line units and also moving personnel back from the lines.
 The 637th Aero Squadron returned to the United States in late May 1919.
 It arrived at Mitchel Field, New York, where the squadron members were demobilized and returned to civilian life.